-A: Students entering the Ph.D. program typically only pay 25% of tuition and fees and will receive financial support in the form of a Graduate Teaching Assistantship (GTA) or Graduate Research Assistantship (GRA), which currently starts at $24,000 per year.
-Ph.D. students receive tuition assistance, which covers 75% of your costs for UTA tuition and fees.
+A: Students entering the Ph.D. program typically receive financial support in the form of a Graduate Teaching Assistantship (GTA), which currently starts at $24,000 per year.
+Ph.D. students receive tuition assistance, which covers 100% of your costs for UTA tuition.
 Health Coverage is an additional fee for international students and will not be covered by the Department.
 Students enrolling for a master’s degree do not qualify for tuition assistance support.
 Please note that Texas does not have a state income tax.
 Students must remain in good academic standing with a 3.0 GPA or higher to continue to receive financial support.

 Q: Is this enough money to live in Arlington?

 A: For one of the largest cities in the United States, the cost of living in Arlington is low.
-Tuition and fees are covered at 75% t by the school and Texas as no state income tax.
+Tuition is covered at 100% by the school and Texas as no state income tax.
 As a student, you also do not pay social security taxes.
 Consequently, you can live relatively comfortably on your stipend.